Airin102/StudentDetails-PerformanceTest-JMeter/README.md

 # StudentDetails-PerformanceTest-JMeter
 # Change branch main to master to see the project files.
-Dear, I have completed Performance test on frequently used API for test Application.
+Dear, I have completed Performance test on frequently used API for test Application 'https://thetestingworldapi.com/api'.
 Test executed for the below mentioned scenario in server.
 50  concurrent request with 1 loop count; Avg TPS for total Samples is ~ 6.667 And Total concurrent API requested:400.
 100 concurrent request with 1 loop count; Avg TPS for total Samples is ~ 13.33 And Total concurrent API requested:800.